An honest answer

 Brown’s PLME is one example of this philosophy.
 Brown describes PLME as an eight-year program that emphasizes liberal arts education and interdisciplinary learning rather than acceleration.

-That model is very different from a compressed six-year or seven-year pathway.
+That model is different from a compressed six-year or seven-year pathway.
 Both can be legitimate.
 They are not interchangeable.
+Which one fits a specific student is a different question from which one ranks highest, and it is the one worth answering.
+We line up the best BS/MD programs by who they actually fit, not by prestige.

 The Evidence Is Reassuring, But Limited

 Combined programs vary widely.
-The AAMC maintains a current list of combined baccalaureate-MD programs organized by state and program length, updated for the 2025–2026 cycle, from UMKC's six-year BA/MD to Brown's eight-year PLME and many approaches in between.
-As of 2022, combined-program graduates represented 3.3% of matriculating physicians, up from 2.8% in 2018.
+The AAMC maintains a current list of combined baccalaureate-MD programs organized by state and program length, updated for the 2025 to 2026 cycle, from UMKC’s six-year BA/MD to Brown’s eight-year PLME and many approaches in between.
+As of 2022, combined-program graduates represented 3.3% of graduating medical students, up from 2.8% in 2018.

-In a 2021 Academic Medicine paper I co-authored, we analyzed AAMC data on combined-program graduates from 2010–2017 and described how these pathways serve different missions, including physician-scientist development, workforce diversity, primary care, and care for underserved populations.
+In a 2021 Academic Medicine paper I co-authored, we analyzed AAMC data on combined-program graduates from 2010 to 2017 and described how these pathways serve different missions, including physician-scientist development, workforce diversity, primary care, and care for underserved populations.

 The point is not that BS/MD is always better.
-The point is that there are multiple legitimate routes into medicine.
-The right route depends on the student.
+The point is that there are multiple legitimate routes into medicine, and the right route depends on the student.

 - Early professional identity formation through mentorship.
 In some programs, students have structured access to medical school advising, physician mentorship, or medically focused programming earlier than traditional premed students.
 Programs vary significantly in the level of support, especially at the undergraduate level.